-The Redevelopment Agency of the City and County of San Francisco ("Agency") initially established a preference program for displaced residents and businesses in the 1960's when the Agency was implementing its federally-funded urban renewal program.
-The Agency created a program whereby displaced residents and businesses of certain project areas received "Certificates of Preference" and were thus entitled to a priority in the renting or buying of Agency-owned or approved property.
+In 1967, the Redevelopment Agency of the City and County of San Francisco ("Agency") established a Certificate of Preference Program for displaced residents and businesses in the Western Addition A-2 Redevelopment Project Area.
+1 The Agency was in the midst of implementing federally-funded urban renewal programs.
+It created a local program whereby displaced residents and businesses received "Certificates of Preference" and were thus entitled to a priority in the renting or buying of Agency-owned or approved property.
 The preference was in addition to other relocation benefits (i.e., fair market value for acquired property, relocation assistance, replacement housing units) that the displacees may have received; it was also subject to otherwise applicable eligibility requirements that the Agency imposed on the renting or buying of the property.